industrial-data-space/trusted-connector-documentation/docs/_docs/overview.md

     Apache Camel supports more than 200 [protocol adapters](http://camel.apache.org/components.html) which can be used by the Trusted Connector.
 * __Configuration Manager__: Persistent key/value store for configurations of the Core Platform, based on the OSGi Preferences Service.
-* __IDS Protocol__: The IDS protocol establishes trust and sets up a secure messaging channel between Trusted Connectors.
+* __IDS Protocol__: The IDSC protocol establishes trust and sets up a secure messaging channel between Trusted Connectors.
 Integrity of platform stacks are measured and remotely attested, trust levels and usage control policies are negotiated between endpoints.
-The IDS protocol is available as an endpoint in Apache Camel routes.
+The IDSC protocol is available as an endpoint in Apache Camel routes.
 * __Webconsole__: An administration web interface

 __Application containers__: Applications come in the form of Docker containers.
 No matter whether the Trusted Connector runs on Docker or trustme management layer, any image from a Docker registry can be pulled into the Trusted Connector and launched as an application.
 Without further configuration, application containers are isolated from each other and restricted in a virtual network with the Core Platform which blocks outbound traffic.
 That is, even malicious applications cannot interfere with the running system.
 This is a major advantage over other, purely OSGi-based application frameworks.